Skip Navigation

 California

-California does not require the reporting of E-codes in the range E870-E879 (misadventures and abnormal reactions).
+Prior to data year 2010, California did not require the reporting of E-codes in the range E870-E879 (misadventures and abnormal reactions).

 Oklahoma